theo-armour/2022/pages/0-pages-to-do.md

 2022-06-23

 * Much easier to use than Dewey Decimal or LoC
+	* Finding where a new item can fit into the tree looks to be kind of easy
+	* Wiktionary also has a tree sometimes that may help
+	* It wil be easier to find examples of usage since every article has categories.
 * Will be updated as new categories emerge

 ## https://en.wikipedia.org/wiki/Wikipedia:Contents/Categories